Relativistic Jets and Winds in Radio-Identified Supermassive Black Hole Binary Candidates

 \subsection{Model Properties}

 The beaming and polarization variations from a local patch of the jet are given by eqs.~\ref{eq:variation_wind}, \ref{eq:EVPAvar}, and \ref{eq:PDvar}.
-In Fig.~\ref{fig:modelvariation}, we plot $\delta D/D_0$, $\delta \Pi/\Pi_0$, and $\delta \text{PA}$ for emission from along the jet axis (i.e. $(\chi, \psi)=(0,0)$ so $\hat{r}_0=\hat{z}$) at a single $r$.
-We set $i=3.8^\circ$ as inferred for PKS 2131.
+In Fig.~\ref{fig:modelvariation}, we plot $\delta D/D_0$, $\delta \Pi/\Pi_0$, and $\delta \text{PA}$ for emission from along the jet axis (i.e. $(\chi, \psi)=(0,0)$ so $\hat{r}_0=\hat{z}$) at some $r$. {The precise value of $r$ does not affect the relative phase between $\delta D/D_0$, $\delta \Pi/\Pi_0$, and $\delta \text{PA}$ and only sets the absolute phase.} We set $i=3.8^\circ$ as inferred for PKS 2131.
 The ratio $\beta_H/\beta_w$ controls the variation because the slower the wind, the more rapidly the jet direction changes.
-Variation in PD is $\delta\Pi/\Pi_0\approx-2(\beta_H/\beta_w)\cot i\cos(\Omega t)$ when $\chi\approx0^\circ$.
-For this very simple model, note that $\Pi_0=0$ for $i=0$ (when $\chi=0$).
-Consequently, at small $i$ (i.e. when the viewer looks directly down the jet), any observed polarization will be induced by the jet tilting.
-When $\beta_H/\beta_w \lesssim i$ as shown in Fig. \ref{fig:modelvariation}, the PD and EVPA oscillate with orbital period $P$ (like the Doppler factor and flux variation).
+Variation in PD is $\delta\Pi/\Pi_0\approx-2(\beta_H/\beta_w)\cot i\cos(2\pi t/P)$ when $\chi\approx0^\circ$.
+For this very simple model, note that $\Pi_0=0$ for $i=0^\circ$ (when $\chi=0^\circ$), {corresponding to no preferred field direction}.
+Consequently, at small $i$ (i.e. when the viewer looks directly down the jet), {$\delta\Pi$ contains all the induced polarization and is not perturbative.} When $\beta_H/\beta_w \lesssim i$ as shown in Fig. \ref{fig:modelvariation}, the PD and EVPA oscillate with orbital period $P$ (like the Doppler factor and flux variation).
 When $\beta_H/\beta_w \gtrsim i$, the non-perturbative variation will cause the EVPA to swing by $180^\circ$ with period $\sim P/2$.
 We note that this is merely the local polarization behavior from an individual spot on the jet.